leftlogic/ffconf/src/details/speaking.md

 <mark>This URL is available offline thanks to a service worker</mark>

-Hello all my dear speakers,

 Firstly - thank you so-so much everyone for joining my merry band of speakers this year!

-This document includes lots of details, but for those of you that are as allergic to email as I am, here are the cliff notes:
+This document includes lots of details, but for those of you that are as allergic to long form as I am, here are the cliff notes:

 - **Thursday 6:45pm**, meet us in the hotel foyer (Jurys Inn Brighton) to move on to the speaker's meal.
 - This document contains the schedule at the very least, please make sure you know when you're on!